Kawagoe: Perfect Day Trip in Little Edo

 Honmaru Goten

-Honmaru Goten is one of the Japan’s few surviving examples of Edo-period.
-The Samurai-style building is said to be constructed in 1457 and served as an important defence for north Edo.
+Honmaru Goten is one of Japan’s few surviving examples of the Edo period.
+The Samurai-style building is said to have been constructed in 1457 and served as an important defense for north Edo.
 The present building originates from 1848 but has recently been renovated and reopened to the public in 2011.
 You can enter parts of the building including spacious tatami rooms and the garden.
 In the tatami room, you can see models that imitate Samurai.
 Travel back in time and imagine how they would have a discussion in that room.

 Festivals in Kawagoe

 Lastly, Kawagoe is home to several seasonal events, the most popular event being the Kawagoe Hikawa Festival, taking place on the third Saturday and Sunday of October.
-During this festival, better known at Kawagoe Festival, large, elaborate floats are paraded around the town and light up stunningly at night.
+During this festival, better known as Kawagoe Festival, large, elaborate floats parade around the town and light up stunningly at night.

 Kawagoe Saitama wind chime

-There is another festival which is getting popular recently called Enmusubi (matchmaking) Wind Chime Festival.
+There is another festival that has been getting popular recently called Enmusubi (matchmaking) Wind Chime Festival.
 Visit Hikawa Shrine during summer (July-September) and you can see over 2,000 colorful wind chimes hanging with cards where love-related wishes are written.
 Hikawa Shrine enshrines the god of marriage and is known for its blessing of love.
 The sound of the wind chimes is the sign of the wind and people used to believe that the wind will deliver their wishes and feelings to the god.

-It is also a great place to take picture while enjoying the beautiful sound of wind chimes!
+It is also a great place to take pictures while enjoying the beautiful sound of wind chimes!

 Edo Starbucks